ameistad/haloy/README.md

 haloyadm init --api-domain api.yourserver.com --acme-email you@youremail.com
 ```

-### Client install (optional for remote deploys)
+## Remote deploys (optional)
-Run this on your local development machine or any machine that only needs to deploy applications to the server.
-It installs only the `haloy` client.
+If you want to trigger deploys from a CI or your own machine you only need the `haloy` cli tool.
+Install with this command:

 ```bash
 curl -sL https://raw.githubusercontent.com/ameistad/haloy/main/scripts/install.sh | bash